 In an important move to assist aged care facilities in the current Covid-19 environment, the RCSA in partnership with Department of Health has created a program to provide urgent workforce assistance and help manage the Covid-19 outbreaks.

-Entire Recruit is proud to be the platform now powering this program.
+Entire OnHire is proud to be the platform now powering this program.

 We strongly urge all healthcare agencies with skilled staff to aged care facilities including nursing, carers, hospitality and environmental services to join the program.

-Entire Recruit tracks life shift updates, infection control across facilities and real-time workforce visibility and accountability.
+In the program, Entire OnHire serves as a workforce management system that tracks life shift updates, infection control across facilities, and real-time workforce visibility and accountability.
 The more agencies engaged in this program the better the system will work to prevent skill shortages or unnecessary cross-contamination.